josephbeuysmum/Dertisch/README.md

 `Dertisch` kitchen classes can have other kitchen classes injected into them.
 For instance, in the code example above `Images` has `UrlSession` injected as it depends upon it to load external images.

-In the first `introduce(...)` function above, `SomeCustomer`, `SomeWaiter`, and `SomeHeadChef` are bespoke classes (or structs) written for the implementing app in question, and the registration function is which they appear creates a `viewController -> presenter <- interactor` relationship. `kitchenStaff` is an optional array in which one lists the sous chef classes that `SomeHeadChef` will need to do their job.
+In the first `introduce(...)` function above, `SomeCustomer`, `SomeWaiter`, and `SomeHeadChef` are bespoke classes written for the implementing app in question, and the registration function is which they appear creates a `viewController -> presenter <- interactor` relationship. `kitchenStaff` is an optional array in which one lists the sous chef classes that `SomeHeadChef` will need to do their job.

 The second `introduce(...)` function above shows the example of a view controller that has no need of a waiter or a head chef, meaning this is a simple page with no dependence on data.